Why You Should Let Your Passion Die

 Exercising at 70% enables you to focus and make purposeful movements without tensing your muscles.

-This principle enables Qigong practitioners to maintain their health into old age without burnout, disease, or pain we associate with aging.
+This principle enables Qigong practitioners to maintain their health into old age without burnout, disease, or physical pain we generally associate with aging.

-How can you apply the principle of moderation to your life, work, and relationships right now?
+How can you apply the principle of moderation to your life, work, relationships, and internal practices right now?

 What Do You Think?